State Armed Police Forces: Kerala Armed Police

 The "Additional Director General of Police, Armed Police Battalions", is the controlling authority who is assisted by the "Deputy Inspector General of Police, Armed Police Battalions".
 Each Battalion is under the control of a "Commandant" with the rank of Superintendent of Police.

 The Special Armed Police was formed in 1955 by the then Travancore-Cochin government with its headquarters at Thiruvananthapuram.
 Besides law and order duties in the southern range, Special Armed Police personnel are assigned to guard duties at the Raj Bhavan (Governor's House), Police Headquarters, etc. For the welfare of their personnel, the special armed police have a canteen, a gymnasium, a hospital with lab facilities and a nursery school.
 At present this battalion has a strength of seven companies.

 Madhya Pradesh Special Armed Police

-The main objective of Madhya Pradesh Special Armed Police, the state armed wing of Madhya Pradesh Police, is to maintain Law and Order in the state of Madhya Pradesh leade by CAPFs officers on deputation.
+The main objective of Madhya Pradesh Special Armed Police, the state armed wing of Madhya Pradesh Police, is to maintain Law and Order in the state of Madhya Pradesh led by CAPFs officers on deputation.
 The responsibility of this Special Armed Force to look after the law and arrangement and also to control the areas affected by Naxalites, Social Courtesies, removal of bandits.
 They are active in Jammu and Kashmir, Punjab and in the States of South in an anti-terrorism role.
 Other than this they are deployed in the event of natural disasters.